manishrana7/icet-manish/doc/userguide/source/advanced/structure_enumeration.rst

 --------------------------

 Before being able to perform the structural enumeration, it is first necessary to generate a primitive structure.
-In this case, an Au fcc :class:`ASE Atoms` object is created using the :func:`ase.build.bulk` function.
+In this case, an Au fcc :class:`ase.Atoms` object is created using the :func:`~ase.build.bulk` function.
 Then a database ``AuPd-fcc.db`` is initialized, in which the enumerated structures will be stored.
 All possible binary Au/Pd structures with up to 6 atoms per unit cell are subsequently generated and stored in this database.